What is This Simulation?

 8. Boundary Y (-1 to 1): Normalized Y position relative to center. -1 = top edge, 0 = center, 1 = bottom edge.

-9. Vel X: Normalized X velocity component (current movement direction).
+9. Vel X: Normalized X velocity component (relative to max speed).

-10. Vel Y: Normalized Y velocity component (current movement direction).
+10. Vel Y: Normalized Y velocity component (relative to max speed).

 - Food: Creatures gain energy by eating food.
 Energy is required to survive.